Carlyle's Q3 earnings drop 12% on slower asset divestments

 NEW YORK, Nov 8 (Reuters) - Carlyle Group Inc CG.O said on Tuesday its third quarter distributable earnings fell 12% year-on-year owing to a drop in income from asset sales primarily from its private equity division.

+Carlyle's shares were down 6.4% at $26.27 per share, underperforming the broader market, which was trading higher.

-Carlyle said distributable earnings, which represents the cash used to pay dividends to shareholders, fell to $644.4 million from $730.6 million.
-That translated to after-tax distributable earnings of $1.42 per share, which was above the average analyst estimate of $1.06, according to Refinitiv.
+Distributable earnings, which represents the cash used to pay dividends to shareholders, fell to $644.4 million in the third quarter, from $730.6 million in the same period a year earlier.

+This translates to after-tax distributable earnings of $1.42 per share, which was above the average analyst estimate of $1.06, according to Refinitiv data.

 Unfavorable market conditions marked by rising interest rates and volatility from geopolitical tensions such as the Russia-Ukraine war have prevented private equity firms, including Carlyle, from cashing out investments for top dollar.